jblotus/explosivewebsprogramming/source/_posts/2011-05-28-building-your-first-node-js-app-part-1-installing-node-on-windows-7.md

   - node.js installation windows
   - node.js troubleshooting
 ---
 After watching a few videos on [thinkvitamin membership][1], the node.js hype finally got to me.
-If you haven&#8217;t heard of [node.js][2] before, it is an application framework which allows you to write server side programs using javascript.
+If you haven't heard of [node.js][2] before, it is an application framework which allows you to write server side programs using javascript.
 An obvious use case for node.js is as a web server and we are going to use it to create a simple todo list web application.
 This application will cover the basics of setting up a simple web server and explore a few of the core node.js libraries for dealing with common web development problems like request/response handling, authorization and file access.

 **The Plan**